 Condition 0: A round is chambered, a magazine is inserted, and the hammer is cocked with the safety off.

 In condition zero, all that has to happen to fire a round is a simple trigger pull.
 With a pistol like the 1911, which is known for its light, crisp trigger, that’s not a condition most carriers are comfortable with.
-Still, the pistol’s grip safety has to be disengaged.
+Still, the pistol’s grip safety has to be disengaged to fire.

-At the same time, people who carry a GLOCK, M&P, XD or other striker-fired gun with no external safety are essentially carrying in Condition 0, too.
+At the same time, people who carry striker-fired pistols like a GLOCK, M&P, P320 or other others with no external safety are essentially carrying in Condition 0.
+Safety in condition zero comes down to familiarity and training with your carry gun.